usmansbk/blog-draft/markdowns/redux.md

 });
 ```

 From the looks of it, It seems we'll be needing new methods for the book state later.
-In fact, we can expect more methods in the future to support new features (pun intended).
+In fact, we can expect more methods in the future to support new features.

 Invoking many store methods in our UI code increases the dependency between the UI and store.
 Remember, we should always strive for loose coupling.